 What would a program that addresses psychological safety look like in practice?
 Check out Bonusly! 👋

-Bonusly offers a peer recognition program that encourages employees to give and receive mutual respect and appreciation.
+Bonusly's peer-to-peer recognition program encourages employees to treat one another mutual respect and appreciation.
 In turn, inter-employee relationships and overall morale are improved, which has been proven to benefit companies in numerous ways in the long run.